Inside the Star

 May your Release be clean, the bundles sang.

-At one depth, they met a predator.
+At one depth, they met a nameless predator.

 It came out of a shear layer where magnetic lines snapped and reformed in crackling violence.
 The predator was a tear in the field—a creature whose pattern was designed to destabilize other patterns, to drink the energy released when a self fell apart.